WHS College & Career

 Through the information provided on the FAFSA/CADAA the amount a family can afford to pay for college is determined.
 Everyone should complete a FAFSA/CADAA, even if they believe they are not eligible for need-based financial aid.

-The FAFSA should be completed online at www.fafsa.gov.
-Both parent and student will need to create a unique FSA ID to they can electronically sign the FAFSA.
+The FAFSA should be completed online at https://studentaid.gov/h/apply-for-aid/fafsa.
+Both parent and student will need to create a unique FSA ID so they can electronically sign the FAFSA.
 This is a free service.
 There are some websites that claim to be FAFSA sites and they charge for completing the form – DO NOT pay for this service.

 All students that complete a FAFSA or CADAA need to create a WebGrants 4 students account to view their Cal Grant award.
 Go to: https://mygrantinfo.csac.ca.gov.
-In the student account, you need to verify your graduation and select the college you plan to attend.
+In the student account, you need to log back in in June to verify your graduation and select the college you plan to attend.

 The Middle Class Scholarship is an extension of the Cal Grant and is only used for public California universities (UC's and CSU's), if the family income is higher than the Cal Grant income ceiling.
 Students must attend college at least half time.